Subham-Neogi/path_finding_visualizer/README.md

 > python3 path_finding.py

-*Another Note*: The GUI is a little glithcy in GitPod.
+*Another Note*: The GUI is a little glitchy in GitPod.
 For best results expand the VNC window to be full screen.

 ## Demo